Sunbury - West

 Sunbury - West has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects likely affecting the region.
-Notable ones include Canterbury Hills Estate, Metro Tunnel Project from Sunbury to Cranbourne/Pakenham, redevelopment of Sunbury Square Shopping Centre, and Diggers Rest Level Crossing Removal Project at Old Calder Highway & Watsons Road.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects that may impact this area.
+Notable projects include Canterbury Hills Estate, Diggers Rest Level Crossing Removal Project - Old Calder Highway & Watsons Road, Sunbury Square Town Centre, and Sunbury Community Hospital.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.